jmtemple/python-intro/README.md

 # How to submit this lab (and show your work)

-Moving forward, we'll submit lab notebooks as `.py` files.
+Moving forward, we'll submit our lab notebooks as `.ipynb` files.

 One option is to have a `.py` file that you use to run code and test programs while working through the lab.
 When ready to submit the lab notebook, you add comments and remove extraneous materials.

-Another option is to have an "official" `.py` file that you are using as a lab notebook (separate from your working/testing file).
-Use comments in Python to note when you are starting a new question (as well as answering a question).
+You should have an "official" `.ipynb` file that you are using as a lab notebook (separate from your working/testing files).
-  * Example: `Lab5_Notebook_Walden.py`
+  * Example: `Lab#_Notebook_Templeton.ipynb`

-What gets submitted as the lab notebook is the `Lab5_Notebook_Walden.py` file.
+What gets submitted as the lab notebook is the `Lab#_Notebook_Templeton.ipynb` file.
 - When in doubt, use comments
 - Be sure you are using comments to note what question you're responding to
+- Use comments in Python to note when you are starting a new question (as well as answering a question).
+-

 # Your First Program

-1. Your first program will contain a single Python statement.
-Enter the following statement into a new `.py` file (when working in Replit, this could be the `main.py` file).
+1. The first code chunk of your program will contain a single Python statement.

 <blockquote>Watch out for quotation marks!</blockquote>

 ```python
 print ("Welcome to the wild world of computer programming!")
 ```
-2. Save your work as part of the `main.py`.

-<blockquote>When adding new files in Repl.it or writing a Python program from scratch either in a text editor or in a desktop Python IDE, be sure to include the <code>.py</code> file extension, which specifies your file is a Python program.</blockquote>

-3. As we discovered in the HTML and CSS lab, one of the features of an IDE is that syntax highlighting, which recognizes the language you are writing in and uses color/font highlighting to visually help you write and understand programs.

-4. Run your first program in the Replit terminal window, using the following command: `python main.py`.
-You can also run the program using "Run"
+2. Run your first program in the jupyter notebook window by clicking the run button in the main toolbar

-5. The `print()` function will output the value passed to it, including a string.
+3. The `print()` function will output the value passed to it, in the form of a string.

 <blockquote>NOTE: If you've previously worked in Python 2, the way Python 3 deals with strings is very different.
 Consult <a href="https://docs.python.org/3.7/library/string.html#format-string-syntax">Python documentation</a> if needed.</blockquote>